FelixKratz/SbarLua/README.md

 such that the `local item` can be used in the following to target this item with further commands.

+Depending on the type there might be additional arguments that can (or must) be supplied e.g. if the `type` is `bracket`, the add command takes a list of members as a third argument and the property table as the fourth argument.

 ### Set Domain
 ```lua
 sbar.set(<name>, <property_table>)